lokkai/ground-news-discord-bot/README.md

 FIRST RUN EXPECTATIONS
 - You'll see a professional ASCII art intro in the console
+- The bot will download required NLP resources (first run only)
 - The bot will display: "Starting Ground News Bot..."
 - In Discord, the bot will send: "📰 Ground News Bot Activated!
 Monitoring news feed..."
-- New articles will automatically appear in your channel when available.
+- New articles will automatically appear with summaries and analysis

 ---